MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 Excel strategies and SQL queries used to inspect, clean, and perform quality checks can be found HERE (HYPERLINK)

-Targeted SQL queries used to extract and build insights  can be found here (HYPERLINK)
+Targeted SQL queries used to answer business questions and extract insights can be found here (HYPERLINK)

 A long form written 'company mindset' and 'reccomendation' report can be found HERE (HYPERLINK)